So, flash fiction. What does the term even mean?

-I have also heard 1.5k words mentioned, as an upper limit, and must admit that I have often tended to write shorts that are in the 1k to 1.5k word count range.
+I have heard 1.5k words mentioned, as a flash fiction upper limit, and must admit that I myself have often tended to write shorts that are in the 1k to 1.5k word count range.

 However, there are novels that don’t even have conventional plots, and it’s not easy to draw the line, in many specific instances.

 Flash fiction pieces will often conclude with plot twists, but this is not a requirement – simply one popular approach.

 Flash fiction – and indeed, short fiction, more generally – is often viewed merely in terms of practice for novel writing.

 Certainly, short fiction is an ideal way in which to learn more about the craft of storytelling.
 Writing it will definitely benefit you as a novelist.

 And yet, different forms of writing each have their own unique values.
 Flash fiction is a fascinating form, in its own right, whether or not you write novels, or aspire to do so.

 I initially began to write flash by chance, in that I started to find many of my short stories becoming very short.